MaJerle/c-code-style/README.md

 int a = sum (4, 3);     /* Wrong */
 ```

+- Never use `__` or `_` prefix for variables/functions/macros/types.
+This is reserved for C language itself
+- Use only lowercase characters for variables/functions/macros/types with optional underscore `_` char
 - Opening curly bracket is always at the same line as keyword (`for`, `while`, `do`, `switch`, `if`, ...)
 ```c
 int a;